 3. A service user survey, completed from the patient perspective, this will be used to survey the quality of care received by people with learning disabilities, and overall patient experience.
 Please note Ambulance trusts and Children’s trusts are not required to complete the service user element of data collection.

-Data collection will took place from 17th September to 30th November 2018.
+Data collection took place from 17th September to 30th November 2018.